 2. What is involved in preparing a Probate Application?

-The complexity of a Probate Application will depend on the number and type of assets that the deceased had at the date of death.
+The complexity of a Probate Application will depend on the number and type of assets that the deceased held at the date of death.

 With any Probate Application you will need to gather together a number of key documents.
 Click here to find out more about the documents you will need for a Probate Application.